BigDataRepublic/hyperion/user-docs/SubmittingJobs.md

 apiVersion: batch/v1
 kind: Job
 metadata:
-  name: nvidia-test  # the name of your job
+  name: test-project  # the name of your job
 spec:
   template:
     spec:
       volumes:
       - hostPath:
-          path: /home/sreitsma/test  # the folder you want to mount into the container
+          path: /home/sreitsma  # the folder you want to mount into the container
           type: Directory
-        name: test
+        name: host
       containers:
-      - name: awesome-project-trainer  # give the image in your job a name, can be anything
+      - name: test-project  # give the image in your job a name, can be anything
-        image: nvidia/cuda  # the path to the image, can be hosted on DockerHub or on our AWS ECR repositories
+        image: 10.8.0.1:30000/<user>/<image_name>:latest  # the path to the image
-        command: ["nvidia-smi"]
+        command: ["bash run_model.sh"]
         resources:
           limits:
             nvidia.com/gpu: 1  # request a single GPU